DEADB17/require-from/README.md

 # require-from

-Export and require non-public Node.js module definitions.
+Require non-public definitions from node modules.

 ## Motivation

-It is convenient to be able to expose internal module definitions that are not part of the public API without having to create a separate module.
-A common use case is unit testing.
+It is convenient to be able to expose internal module definitions that are not part of the public API *without* having to create a separate module.
+A common use case is testing.

 ## Instalation